surroundaustralia/provwf/examples/README.md

 # Examples
-This folder contains examples of small implementations of ProvWF.
+This folder contains examples of small Python implementations of ProvWF.

-This folder should contain Python files, to generate the examples, and other file such as images.
-RDF outputs are placed in the `edg/examples/` folder.
+This folder should contain Python files only, to generate the examples.
+Images and RDF outputs are placed in the `edg/examples/` folder as they are generically applicable.